NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-In this work, we consider the one-dimensional dynamics of a particle with the mass of a hydrogen atom evolving on a two-state potential formed by two coupled harmonic oscillators, as illustrated in Fig.~\ref{fig:potential}.
-Despite its simplicity, this model captures the essential physics of electronically coupled diabatic states \cite{Marcus1993, Marcus1964_ET}.
+To illustrate the applicability of NATPS, we consider the one-dimensional dynamics of a particle with the mass of a hydrogen atom evolving on a two-state potential formed by two coupled harmonic oscillators, as illustrated in Fig.~\ref{fig:potential}a.
+Despite its simplicity, this model captures the essential physics of two electronically coupled diabatic states \cite{Marcus1993, Marcus1964_ET}.
+The diabatic Hamiltonian of the system is defined as